to work alongside us in shaping Clovis both for today and tomorrow.

 The City of Clovis Youth Commission was established by the Clovis City Council by unanimous decision in October of 2023 for the purpose of engaging youth voices in the City of Clovis.
 The City Council desires to promote civic engagement among the youth of Clovis and to foster a sense of ownership and responsibility in shaping the City’s future.

-The Youth Commission will consist of up to 21 high school sophomores, juniors, and/or seniors who will meet once a month from October 2024 through April 2025.
-In its first year, the Youth Commission established the Youth Commission’s charter and bylaws.
+The Youth Commission will consist of up to 21 high school sophomores, juniors, and/or seniors who will meet at least once a month from October 2024 through April 2025.
+In its first year, the Youth Commission established the Youth Commission’s Charter & Bylaws.
 The Youth Commission will learn about local government and will be coached by the City Council members and City staff to assist them in completing their mission.
 Youth Commissioners will also be invited as the Mayor’s guests to attend the 2025 Mayor’s Breakfast on Thursday, May 15, 2025.

 Applications for the Youth Commission were available starting August 2, 2024.
 The deadline to submit an application was on September 6, 2024, at 4:30pm.